 Despite Zuckerberg and Dorsey acknowledging the need for content moderation reform, users have been leaving Facebook and Twitter in droves, following the 2020 election and the claim by the Trump Administration that widespread voter fraud led to Democrats stealing the election.
 Instead, users are reestablishing themselves on platforms like Parler, Newsmax, and MeWe which promise greater opportunities for unimpeded engagement – but also pose unquantifiable security risks.

-While private businesses are not beholden to the constitutional freedoms of speech, the growing perception of suppression is attracting users to platforms with less regulation but also higher risk of misinformation, disinformation and ideological redpilling.
-Unfortunately, at this juncture Facebook and Twitter have few alternatives for wooing users back to their platforms even on the basis of more widely-consistent moderation practices.
+While private businesses are not beholden to the constitutional freedoms of speech, the growing perception of suppression is attracting users to platforms with less regulation but also a higher risk of misinformation, disinformation, and ideological redpilling.
+Unfortunately, at this juncture, Facebook and Twitter have few alternatives for wooing users back to their platforms even on the basis of more widely-consistent moderation practices.

 Donald Trump and the Politicization of Social Media